Perzivall/Flutter-Development-Environment-using-Android-Computing/README.md

 * The computer can use a wired connection, but they must have IPs in the same range

-1. After access the IP Address in a browser, open the terminal-cli in VSCode WEB and
+1. After access the IP Address in a browser, open the terminal-cli in VSCode Web and
     ```
     mkdir /home/$(whoami)/android-sdk
     cd /home/$(whoami)/android-sdk